 Create and publish a NuGet package with Visual Studio

-NuGet is one of the most powerful tools through which you can package and ship your code to different teams and resources across multiple organizations.
-These packages can be downloaded through visual studio through package manager console or “Manage NuGet Packages.”
-There are several NuGet packages available in NuGet.org.
-It is an open-source platform that has access to thousands of packaged libraries that can be used by people on the internet.
+NuGet is one of the most powerful tools to package and ship your code to different teams and resources across multiple organizations.
+These packages can be downloaded through Visual Studio through the package manager console or “Manage NuGet Packages.”
+There are several NuGet packages available on NuGet.org.
+It is an open-source platform with access to thousands of packaged libraries that people can use on the Internet.

 You can create and install a NuGet package from your local computer, GitHub, or NuGet.
-If your package is utilized internally by your development team, you can upload this package in your internal dev ops repository.
-If you want to contribute this as an open-source library, you can upload this library on NuGet to help the development community.
+If your package is utilized internally by your development team, you can upload this package to your internal dev ops repository.
+If you want to contribute to this as an open-source library, you can upload it to NuGet to help the development community.

-For example, there is a Power Apps PCF controls library available on NuGet for power apps developers to utilize this package for PCF developmentIn this blog article, we will walk you through the process of creating your first NuGet package and show you how you can deploy it using Visual Studio.
+For example, a Power Apps PCF controls library is available on NuGet for Power Apps developers to utilize this package for PCF development.
+This blog article will walk you through creating your first NuGet package and show you how to deploy it using Visual Studio.

 Now, let us go ahead and see how we can create and publish a NuGet package.